ziadabdo98/Cinemat/README.md

 # About Project

 Cinemat is a ticket reservation system developed using Laravel 8.
-It features like user roles, authentication, automated reservations and many more.
+It has features like user roles, authentication, automated reservations, and much more.
 See the live demo **[here](https://cinemat.zeiadmohamed.dev)**.

 ## What I learned